-Jacqueline Chell is Head of Operations and Development at Cinema For All.
+acqueline Chell is Head of Programme and New Business at Cinema For All.
 The confidence and oral presentation skills she developed whilst studying for her English Language and Literature degree have helped her succeed in a communications-driven sector.

 Tell us about your current role

 Cinema For All supports, develops and champions the activities of the volunteer-led community cinema sector in the UK - through advice and support, advocacy, film distribution, training and screenings.
-I manage the operations, finances and day-to-day activities.
+As Head of Programme and New Business, I manage the delivery of our main activities to support the sector, oversee partnerships, fundraise and work on new business opportunities.
 I lead a small but dedicated team, develop and project manage events, produce new resources and activities and oversee the growth of the sector.

 What is a typical day for you?

-I then move on to working on some of our current projects, for example, our national event, the Community Cinema Conference, developing our funding streams or developing new resources such as our Film Discovery 101 education package.
-Later I might be communicating the latest news to the sector, marketing our films, meeting with our CEO or working on the finances.
+I then move on to working on some of our current projects, for example, our national event, the Community Cinema Conference, developing our funding streams or developing new partnerships.

 On other days I might be looking at pulling together a funding or sponsorship application, be representing Cinema For All at conferences/ industry events across the country or be at preview screenings for films we might wish to take on to our distribution scheme.